jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/N52832_notes.md

 It starts the glitch when the input pin is high.

 I've found that this happens on the very first glitch and then it takes a while to fill up the pico's serial input buffer.
-The power supply needed to be on for the level shifters to work normally.
+The power supply for the in/out pins must be off.